Monika-81/padel-pals/README.md

 **Epic: Admin**
 - As a Site Admin I can reach the admin functionalities from the main navigation so that I can get quick accesss
-- As a Site Admin I can manage the site so that community rules are uphold
+- As a Site Admin I can manage the site so that community rules are upheld
 - As a Site Admin I can add or delete posts and comments so that the community rules are upheld

 **Epic: Account Management**
 - As a Site User I can sign up for an account so that I can use all the features reserved for members
 - As a Site User I can log in to the site so that I can use all the features of the site
-- As a Site User I can easily log out from the site so that my account and it's content remains secure
+- As a Site User I can easily log out from the site so that my account and its content remains secure
 - As a Site User I can contact admin so that I can leave feedback and ask questions
 - As a Site User I can create a personal profile so that I can control my content